Eigenvalues and Eigenvectors

 Inverse Iteration

 Once we have eigenvalues, we can find their corresponding eigenvectors using inverse iteration.
-This method is based on the observation that if λ is an eigenvalue of A, then (AλI) is singular, and its null space contains the corresponding eigenvector.
+This method is based on the observation that if \(\lambda\) is an eigenvalue of \(A\), then \((A - \lambda I)\) is singular, and its null space contains the corresponding eigenvector.

-This process converges to the eigenvector corresponding to the eigenvalue closest to λ.
-The convergence is typically rapid when λ is close to an actual eigenvalue.
+This process converges to the eigenvector corresponding to the eigenvalue closest to \(\lambda\).
+The convergence is typically rapid when \(\lambda\) is close to an actual eigenvalue.

 (defn inverse-iteration